 The best PC games come in all shapes and sizes, from massive open-world AAA titles, like The Witcher 3, to small but immersive indie games, like Disco Elysium.
 But, given the 500-plus games you're likely to have between your Steam and Epic Games Store library, how do you know which to play first?
 That's where we come in with a list of the best PC games we're playing right now.

 Laptop Mag kicked off its best PC games race a year ago now with our gaming reviews program, in which we test how games perform on PC.
-We've recently reviewed The Medium, Hitman 3 and World of Warcraft: Shadowlands.
+We've recently reviewed Twelve Minutes, Mass Effect Legendary Edition and The Medium.

 - Check out the best Xbox Series X games and best PS5 games available now

 - See the best VR-ready laptops and best gaming laptops